noshistudio/aircooledclassics/content/pages/home.md

 ---
 Air Cooled Classic Cars is a Los Angeles based classic car dealership.
 We specialize in finding and restoring a variety of classic cars.

-While our inventory is low we have figure on the pulse of this growing market and can help you find the car of your dreams.
-To learn more about what we do see our projects.
+While our inventory is low we have finger on the pulse of this growing market and can help you find the car of your dreams.

-Whether you know exactly what you want or simply know you want something, we'd love to chat.
+Whether you know exactly what you want or simply know you want something, we'd love to [chat](/contact).

 # Specialties

 * 365 Porsches
 * Outlaws